Jobs Fill Your Pocket, But Adventure Fills Your Soul - Our Trip to Israel

 The second day in Israel, we woke up in our hotel near the shore of the Sea of Galilee.
 How crazy is that?
 We took a boat ride out on the sea and then visited a museum where we saw a boat that was discovered in the sea about 20 years ago that dates back to the time of Jesus.
 It was likely very similar to the boat that the apostles would have been fishing from.

-Day 3 was a pretty incredible day.
-We started out at Magdala (top three pics), the home town of Mary Magdalene.
+Day 3 was pretty incredible.
+We started at Magdala (top three pics), the home town of Mary Magdalene.
 Here you can see the ruins of this ancient port city including the ruins of the main synagogue and an altar made to replicate Solomon's Temple.

 Our last stop of the day, and the most significant, was to the Jordan River.
 So many important events in history took place here.
 Probably the most remembered is that this is the place where John the Baptist baptized Jesus.
 This is also where the tribes of Israel, under the command of Joshua, crossed the river on dry ground to enter into the Promised Land.
 This river also creates a border between Israel and Jordan - so the picture you see (bottom middle) actually shows the Jordan side of the river.
 Both Ron and I were baptized into the family of Christ here in this most sacred place.
 Although the water was dirty and FREEZING cold, it was an experience I will never forget.
 We both feel so blessed to be able to proclaim our faith in Christ in this way.